mitranim/prax/docs/scripts/views/overview.md

 comparable to a combination of Redux with addons, ImmutableJS, and RxJS.

 Prax is not buzz-driven, and doesn't subscribe to an ideology.
 It's not particularly functional, object-oriented, or FRP-centric.
-It's built on solid ideas carefully pilfered from several languages and frameworks, it tries hard to be general and not over-abstract, and it attacks real, hard problems.
+It builds on solid ideas carefully pilfered from several languages and frameworks, it tries hard to be general and not over-abstract, and it attacks real, hard problems.